[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 It’s worth noting that the raw module is less safe, idempotent, and predictable than most other Ansible modules, and it doesn’t support advanced Ansible features such as variable substitutions, loops, conditionals, etc.

 Its usage should be avoided unless there is no other way.
-It may be better to use the shell module to execute a command securely and predictably.
+To execute a command securely and predictably, use the command or shell module instead.

 Unlike the command module, shell module does not execute directly on the target but in a shell environment on the target.
 This makes it possible to use shell-specific features and functions such as pipe |, redirection <, >, >>, and others.
 If your commands contain any such shell-specific features, such as piping commands, variable substitution, redirecting output to files, you have to use the shell module.

 Another use case for the shell module would be if your command involves a script that must be executed in the shell context.
-Since the shell module allows the use of shell functionalities, it might also make your playbooks less portable.
+Because the shell module depends on shell features, it makes your playbooks less portable across target operating systems.

 On the other hand, the command module is preferred in most cases as the most straightforward way to run a command on a remote host.
 Using the command module to execute a command is considered more secure and produces more predictable results.